nguyentbanh/nguyentbanh.github.io/essays/scribd.md

 ## Sum them up and the total is **$83.90**
 With Scribd subscription is **$9.99** for all of that.
 So $83.90 - $9.99 = $73.91 free money.

-They offer 30 days trial but you will get 60 days trail if you join by this [link](https://www.scribd.com/g/8jcgre)
+They offer 30 days trial but you will get 60 days trial if you join by this [link](https://www.scribd.com/g/8jcgre)

 Thanks